Xing Yi Books (also spelled "Hsing I ")

 Take a look at Tim Cartmell's DVD of this series.

-KH002 Hsing Yi Quan Illustrated
+Xing YI Boxing KH002 Hsing Yi Quan Illustrated

 Li Shuang

-Quantity $16.95, 213 pages
+$16.95, 213 pages

-This book is very straight forward and cocked full of information.
+This book is very straight forward and chock full of information.
 While the text is bare bones it has the advantage of everything being en face, that is to say English and traditional Chinese side by side.
 A number of forms are covered including Five Elements, 12 Animals, The Famous AN SHEN PAO Duet, Mutual Restraint Duet and the less common Three Hand Pao.
 Cut out photos floating on the page give the presentation a 70's look.
 No history, just instruction.
 Demonstrations of the movements is by Yeung Sin Kwan, a former Wushu coach in Suzhou.

-KS002 The Science of Internal Strength
+Xing Yi Internal StrengthKS002 The Science of Internal Strength

-by Zhang Nai Qi,
+by Zhang Nai Qi

 Translated by Marcus Brinkman

-Quantity $24.95, 72 pages
+$24.95, 72 pages

 This is a translation of a book originally published in 1933.
 It is a thin but very interesting volume: essentially an essay on the practice of internal arts.
 Most books in the martial field are instructional but there are a few such as Adam Hsu's and Daniel Furuya's which are reflective, based on an self-awareness of the nature of practice.
 This book is one of the best we've seen attempting to explain the rationale of standing practice, relaxation, internal studies etc. It originally garnered some ire from that other outspoken group, the Yi Quan members.
 But many of the ideas have been adopted since its initial publication.
 Still, there is much fresh and honest material here.